SaskTel Centre - Saskatchewan Rush

 Return on Investment 4

-With ticket prices as low as $25 in the Family Zone in the balcony and the best seats in the house a bargain at $59 apiece (and seats in the Co-Op Section available for $22 per seat at local Co-Op stores), attending a Rush game is a terrific value.
-Seats are available at all price levels, although the lower bowl seems to be filling up pretty quickly, so plan accordingly.
+With ticket prices as low as $32 in the balcony Family Zone and the best seats in the house a bargain at $70 apiece, attending a Rush game is a terrific value.
+Seats are available at all price levels, although the lower bowl seems to fill up pretty quickly, so plan accordingly.

-The seats themselves are comfortable and provide a great view of the floor regardless of location, so there really isn’t a bad seat in the house.
+The seats themselves are comfortable and provide a great view of the floor regardless of location, so there really isn’t a bad seat in the house (except possibly in Section 8, as noted above).
 If you sit high enough you’ll lose your view of the scoreboard, but you won’t lose sight of the game itself.

 The Rush provide a solid product over and above the game itself.